NLnetLabs/routinator/doc/manual/source/threat-model.rst

 -  The user uses an authentic copy of Routinator.
 -  Routinator runs unpriviliged and sandboxed using the provided `systemd .service file <https://github.com/NLnetLabs/routinator/blob/main/pkg/common/routinator-systemd-257.routinator.service>`_
    (or an equivalent you provide).
+-  Routinator is operated in a network location that does not provide access to internal HTTP or rsync resources.
 -  An adversary does not have administrative control over the host system Routinator runs on.
 -  An adversary does not have write-access to Routinator’s cache directories.